-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

-The service responsibility option (SRO) is not a different service; it is a service delivery option.
+The service responsibility option (SRO) is not a service; it is a service delivery option.
 All financial and non-financial eligibility criteria, including unmet need and "do not hire" policy, continue to apply for each program area.
 Unless otherwise stated in this section, MCO procedures are not impacted by the member's choice of SRO.

 Complete all forms currently required, including the assessment of functional needs on Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, Form H2060-A, Addendum to Form H2060, and Form H2060-B, Needs Assessment Addendum.
 Continue to identify any caregivers who are currently providing for the member's needs.